Mefiel/MiniDnDGame/README.md

 - D20 rolls
 - NAT 1 / Critical Failure
 - Roll Threshold
 - Random curse that can override success
+- Added a Lucky Charm to nullify this random curse
 - 3 options per scene (Since it’s mini, no custom action can be done by the player)
 - Scaling penalty (HP reduction proportionally ascend with the scene)